openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

          --namespace kube-system
    ```

-1. Verify that "*.ziti" DNS names are resolvable from inside your cluster.
+1. Verify that *.ziti DNS names are resolvable from inside your cluster.
 This is required for your pods to communicate with the OpenZiti Controller's advertised address.You will know it's working because you see the same IP address in the response as when you run `minikube --profile miniziti ip`.

    ```bash
    kubectl run "dnstest" --rm --tty --stdin --image=busybox --restart=Never -- \